 - Add the rice to a fine-mesh sieve and rinse a few times until almost clear, then drain.

 - Add the garlic and cook for 2 minutes, stirring frequently.
 Add the tomato paste plus spices (oregano, coriander, turmeric, and red pepper flakes).
 Stir almost constantly for 1 to 2 minutes until the tomato paste is a darker red brick color.
+If it sticks or starts to burn, lower the heat and deglaze with a splash of broth.

 - While the soup simmers, roughly chop the spinach and make the chickpea puree.

 - Chickpea Puree: To the chickpeas in the food processor or blender, add the milk, lemon zest, 2 tablespoons lemon juice, nutritional yeast, miso, 1 teaspoon kosher salt, and pepper to taste.
 Blend until pureed and creamy, scraping down the sides as needed.
-Taste for seasonings, adding more salt as needed.
+Taste for seasonings, adding more salt or lemon juice as needed.

 - Off the heat, stir in the remaining dill and 1 tablespoon of lemon juice.
 Taste, adding salt/pepper or more lemon juice as desired.
 Transfer to bowls and drizzle each bowl with a bit of good-quality olive oil for richness.